 A strength-based approach to art therapy

-Children can feel powerless to change problems they are experiencing.
-However, when they feel they are not the problem and it is no longer a part of their identity, they are often motivated to use their ingenuity and other inherent strengths to “take charge” of the problem in a spirited and playful way.
-Art therapy for children can be easily used to carry out this goal.
-I find exceptions to the child’s problem-saturated story and as an art therapist, I then help a child to visually create and reinforce a new story based upon these successful outcomes.
+Young people can feel powerless to change problems they are experiencing.
+However, when they feel they are not the problem and it is no longer a part of their identity, they are often motivated to use their ingenuity and other inherent strengths to take charge of the problem in a spirited and playful way.
+Art therapy for children and teens can be easily used to carry out this goal.
+I highlight and reinforce the unique exceptions to the problem-saturated story presented and as an art therapist, I can then help in the visual creation of a new story based upon these more preferred events and successful outcomes.
 By using a strength-based approach paired with a familiar form of expression, during the art therapy process feelings of competency and self-esteem are increased.
-Both a child’s “problem” and “inner strength” can be externalized, separated from the child, and also created visually through art therapy.
-Positive self talk can be developed and reinforced, while negative self talk can be explored and challenged.
-As resources are uncovered, and the “problem” becomes more manageable and seen as apart from a child’s sense of self, a child can then become empowered to find new solutions.
+Both the “problem” and “inner strength” can be externalized, separated from the child or teen, and also can be created visually through art therapy.
+Positive self-talk can be developed and reinforced, while negative self-talk can be explored and challenged.
+As resources are uncovered, and the “problem” becomes more manageable and seen as apart from the young person’s sense of self, he or she can then become empowered to find new solutions.